 Each half term we have a learning reflection event to celebrate the work we have been doing.
 Our parents and carers are invited into school so that we can show them what we have been learning.

-In Year 5, we also work on developing good learning habits.
-You can see them all by clicking on this link: GCPS Learning Habits
+In Year 5, we also try hard to develop good learning habits.
+You can see our Year 5 Learning Habits here:

 Important things to bring to school: